Urban Design for Birds

 Minimizing bird strikes in Hoosier cities

 Birds face many obstacles when migrating through our various Hoosier cities and towns.
-Lights from atop multi-story buildings are fatal attractions to birds as they migrate at night and reflective glass creates false impressions that prove fatal to flying birds.
-The United States Fish and Wildlife Service has estimated at least 100 million birds die annually in the U.S. due to building collisions.
-Indiana Audubon provides these recommendations for both city planners and backyard bird enthusiasts.
+Lights from atop multi-story buildings are fatal attractions to birds as they migrate at night, and reflective glass creates false impressions that prove fatal to flying birds.
+The United States Fish and Wildlife Service estimates at least 100 million and up to 1 billion birds die annually due to building collisions.
+Indiana Audubon provides these recommendations for both city planners and backyard bird enthusiasts to address these challenges.

 LIGHTING

-Eliminating or reducing unnecessary lighting is one of the easiest ways to reduce collisions while also saving energy and reducing costs to building owners.
-Note that these measures will not eliminate collisions, and their effectiveness is highly dependent on local conditions, including the degree of bird friendly design and practices of neighboring buildings.
-We encourage building management and the public to support light reduction in downtown areas by turning off all bright display lighting on the top of your building in the downtown area or along the lakefront from 11:00 p.m. until sunrise during spring migration (March 15 to June 15) and fall migration (August 15 to November 15) in Indiana.
+Eliminating or reducing unnecessary lighting is one of the easiest ways to mitigate collisions, while also saving energy and reducing costs for building owners.
+However, it’s important to note that these measures may not completely eliminate collisions and their effectiveness is highly dependent on local conditions and their success depends on local conditions, including bird-friendly design and neighboring buildings’ practices.
+We urge building management and the public to support light reduction efforts in downtown areas by turning off all bright display lighting on the top of buildings in the downtown area or along the lakefront from 11:00 p.m. until sunrise during spring migration (March 15 to June 15) and fall migration (August 15 to November 15) in Indiana.

 • Install motion sensors on all lights that activate only when people are present.